-Below is a short video, which includes a section from a Regina test video where two similar fibre composite structure samples made from glass fibre reinforced polyester resin, pultruded sections with 500 mm thick sides, and heated to 750°C. One sample is unprotected while the other has a 2.2 mm thick FireShield® ply.
+Below is a short video, which includes a section from a Regina test video where two similar fibre composite structure samples made from glass fibre reinforced polyester resin, pultruded sections with 500 mm wide sides, and heated to 750°C. One sample is unprotected while the other has a very thin protective FireShield® ply on the flame facing side.
 The samples experience heat for three minutes at which point the unprotected sample fails and the test is terminated, while the FireShield® sample continues without failure beyond 30 minutes duration.
 The charred insulating surface (thermal conductivity ~0.04 – 0.07 J/mK) is measured by thermocouples to have a ∆T of 450°C, showing no change over the 30 minutes of the burn.
 This indicates that the char itself was not reduced or ablated by the propane burner.
 The FireShield® protected sample experienced no ablation or spalling of the material.

 Regina Fire Protection composite technology is an ongoing collaboration between Advanced Composite Structures Australia and Regina.